lizgarces/frontend-nanodegree-mobile-portfolio/README.md

 Type or copy the following link in the browser: https://lizgarces.github.io/frontend-nanodegree-mobile-portfolio/

+You can also execute the project from your browser.
+Just open the file index.html from the root directory.

 You will be able to see the project of the nanodegree.

 ## Modifications